 Upon receipt of the amount receivable from XYZ, following double entry will be made:

-The sales tax payable of $15 will stand until it is paid to the tax authorities.
+The sales tax payable of $15 will remain outstanding until it is paid to the tax authorities.